 Our wedding service, an old English translation of the medieval ritual, is at least five hundred years old.
 From time to time it has been revised, usually not very much.
 Here at King’s Chapel we have used it for over three hundred years, slightly altered from its Anglican original.
 (For example, in 1785 they changed the service so that the woman no longer promises to obey the man.)
 At least several thousand couples have been married with this service in our present sanctuary (built in 1749) or its predecessor (built in 1686).

 Because we believe that marriage is a choice that takes love, support, and community to sustain happily, we take our application process quite seriously.
 Couples who get married at King's Chapel get to know our clergy quite well and begin conversations about their relationships that (we hope) will help them navigate difficult times as a couple down the road.

 The questions we typically ask people to answer in advance of the initial meeting with our clergy are the following:

 1. Why do you want to get married in a church?
 2. Why do you think King’s Chapel is a good fit for your marriage ceremony?
 3. Can you tell us a bit about your faith backgrounds?
-4. Have you attending a service at King’s Chapel?
+4. Have you attended a service at King’s Chapel?
 If not, would you be willing to?
 5. Are you familiar with the King’s Chapel Book of Common Prayer?
 Though weddings are personal, the King’s Chapel Book of Common Prayer is the source for most services that take place here.
 To learn more about our history, click here.

 At this stage, if you feel that King's Chapel is a good fit for your wedding service, then the process continues and the date is yours.
 Between this initial meeting and the ceremony, the clergy officiant will meet with you three times to discuss your relationship (what is great about it and what its challenges are) and to plan the details of the wedding service.